Nicolasgarnica98/X-Ray-Pneumonia-classification/README.md

 - Virus
 - Bacteria

-This project will classify the images with a trained CNN model.
-To execute it, download the code and run the Main.py script.
+The aim for this project is to create a model to classify images in the 3 different classes on the dataset, thus a CNN model has been created for this porpouse.
+To execute the code, download the code and run the Main.py script.
 It will download the alredy curated (by me) dataset from OneDrive.
 The original dataset can be found in: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 After download the dataset, it will ask to provide a name for the model to train/load. the saving extension is added by code, just add the name you would like for this model and it will automaticaly save it with its training history.